bartfai-lab/DiBio-CUTnTag-Analysis/README.md

 If you need help with analysis of CUT&Tag data, we would like to refer you to the very comprehensive tutorial from Zheng Y. et al https://yezhengstat.github.io/CUTTag_tutorial/ which has heavily influenced our scripts.

 This project is part of a publication and will therefore not be regularly updated.
+Code presented is written by Jonas Gockel.